radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

    - `imageCredentials.enabled`: Indicates if credentials for pulling images from a private registry are enabled.
    - `dependencies.zookeeper.enabled`: Specifies if Zookeeper should be deployed as a dependency.
 Always set to `true`.
    - `zookeeper.persistence.enabled`: Indicates if data persistence is enabled for Zookeeper.
+   -  `metrics`: Indicates monitoring data for various RadiantOne components.
+Refer to the Enable [metrics and logging](/metrics-and-logging) guide to learn more.

 5. **Create a namespace for your cluster and apply the credentials to that namespace.**
    ```bash